-Cash, Cash Equivalents and Investment Securities (continued) Included in deposits was cash awaiting investment, consisting of interest earned on investments accrued at year end and certain federal emergency funds.
+Included in deposits was cash awaiting investment, consisting of interest earned on investments accrued at year end and certain federal emergency funds.

-The ITC is an internal investment pool managed by the Minnesota SBI.
+The ITC is an internal investment pool managed by the Minnesota State Board of Investments (SBI).
 The SBI invests in debt securities, including U.S. treasury securities, U.S. agency securities, bankers' acceptances, high grade corporates, and commercial paper.
+The investment objectives for investing state cash accounts are to preserve capital and to provide a level of current income consistent with the goal of preserving capital.
 This investment pool is unrated.